Azure/azure-sdk-for-python/README.md

 The eventhubs package provides a simple client to read events from an Event Hub.

+**This project is under active development.
+Major API changes may be excepted.**

 It is built on top of the [Apache Qpid Proton](https://qpid.apache.org/proton/) Python binding and provides the following extra functionalities.
 * Specifies address with Event Hubs specific concepts, e.g. entity name, consumer group, and partition.
 The client constructs the AMQP address from those.
 * Provides an offset to read events.
 The client constructs the AMQP filter supported by the Event Hubs service.